 Safety signage is a staple at myriads of public areas today.
 Swimming pools are riddled with “no running”, “no diving”, and “no lifeguard on duty” postings.
 Public buildings display “no smoking” and “fire exit”.
 Warehouses and construction sites post warnings to people of hazardous materials, forklifts in use, and the need for foot/head/eye/ear protection.
 Entertainment venues use slippery surface, first aid, and emergency phone signs.
 If you’re considering what alerts should be present at your venue or business location, consider the following applications when thinking about your upcoming project.

-Reasons for Install
+Reasons to Install Safety Signage

 There are four primary reasons that businesses implement safety signage.
 Often, postings will serve more than one purpose, sometimes even helping organizations reach all four goals at once.
 However, it can be instructive to consider each reason separately as you go about implementing these posts in your business location.